First woman pilot for Wisconsin Air Services is used to breaking barriers

 But her accomplishments haven’t been easy.
 In the aviation world, Sherrick is a rarity.

-Nationally, women make up only 5.6% of the more than 271,000 commercial and airline transport pilots.
+On a broad scale, women make up only 5.6% of the more than 271,000 commercial and airline transport pilots in the country.

 “We’re not too common,” Sherrick said.
 “It’s getting better, it’s growing, but in my career I will say there have been some struggles to get to this point.”